dominicm00/website/posts/why-does-technology-suck.md

 are struggling to make something good.

 Why are we stuck with a few pieces of good software and a frustratingly bad majority?
-Large hardware engineering projects like planes, infrastructure, or even electronics don't seem to have the same problems.
 The industry is certainly paying enough to attract necessary talent.
 It's not like software companies are uniquely bad at making things either; the worst part of pretty much any modern car is generally the infotainment system!
 It seems to just be software itself that's the issue.
 Why?

 ## Part two: What went wrong?